papanui/papanui/computers/README.md

 it with another donated second-hand computer.
 Prior to scrapping a computer its RAM and SSD will be removed and kept as spares by the Centre.

+Three catagories of computers are available for public use:

+* HP 8x00 series Small Form Factor Desktop.
+* Dell OptiPlex 9010 Small Form Factor Desktop.
+* Lenovo ThinkCentre Edge 72z All-in-1.

+Additionally there are two older computers.
+They are primarily used to play music from spotify or youtube clips.

 ## Ergonomics